Health & Wellness

 IPSF is working with IUSD, health experts, and community leaders to implement a comprehensive program to foster healthy and health-literate students.
 Current objectives include:

 Increasing nursing staff at IUSD school sites.
 School nurses oversee the health of more than 36,000 IUSD students.
-In the 2019-2020 school year, IUSD has a staffing level of 17 IUSD school nurses and a student to nurse ratio of 2500:1.
+In the 2019-2020 school year, IUSD maintained a staffing level of 17 IUSD school nurses and a student to nurse ratio of 2500:1.
 This effort is made possible through ongoing support from Hoag Community Benefits Grant.

 IPSF is proud to continue to commit $250,000 annually to help support Mental Health programs throughout the district.
 Mental health is important for every student in maintaining a well-balanced life.
 While studies indicate that up to 20% of children in America have a diagnosable mental illness, every student experiences times in their lives when they feel down, stressed out, or overwhelmed by some aspect of their life.
 Maintaining good mental health means having the skills and strategies to address problems in ways that are positive and knowing how to seek support if needed.